-- ► To activate the handwheel, press the handwheel button on the HR 5xx: - Now you can operate the control only via the HR 5xx.
-The control displays a pop-up window with this information on the screen. - Select the desired operating mode with the OPM soft key if necessary - ▶ If required, press and hold the permissive button

-Use the handwheel to select the axis to be moved.
-Select the additional axes with the soft keys as required

-Move the active axis in the positive direction with the + key, or

-Move the active axis in the negative direction with the - key

-- ► To deactivate the handwheel, press the handwheel key on the HR 5xx - > Now you can operate the control via the operating panel again.
+- Activate the handwheel: Press the handwheel key on the HR 5xx: - You can now operate the control only via the HR 5xx.
+The control displays a pop-up window with this information on the screen. - Select the desired operating mode with the OPM soft key as needed - Press and hold the permissive button as needed - X - Use the handwheel to select the axis to be moved.
+Select the additional axes with the soft keys as needed - + - Move the active axis in the positive direction with the + key, or - Move the active axis in the negative direction with the - key - \bigcirc - Deactivate the handwheel: Press the handwheel key on the HR 5xx - > Now you can operate the control via the operating panel again.